2017 Saint Petersburg Metro bombing: Perpetrator

 The suspected perpetrator behind the attacks was identified by Kyrgyzstan and Russian intelligence services as Akbarzhon Jalilov (sometimes spelled Akbarjon Djalilov), an ethnic Uzbek 22-year-old Kyrgyz-born Russian citizen.
-He was sentenced to life in prison.

 Jalilov was born in 1995 in Osh, Kyrgyzstan, and arrived in Moscow around 2011.
 According to Russian newspaper Moskovskij Komsomolets, Gazeta.ru reported he had worked as a cook at a sushi bar in 2015, while other sources claimed Jalilov had worked in a garage before disappearing weeks prior to the attack.
 Interfax said authorities believe he had ties to radical Islamic groups.
-Russian media has reported that he traveled to Syria in 2014 and trained with Islamic State militants.
+Russian media has reported that he travelled to Syria in 2014 and trained with Islamic State militants.
 On 26 April, a group called the Imam Shamil Battalion claimed responsibility for the attack, and said that the bomber was acting on orders from al-Qaeda.
 The statement, posted by SITE Intelligence Group, said the bomber, Akbarzhon Jalilov, had acted on instructions from al-Qaeda leader Ayman al-Zawahiri.
 In considering the incident, researchers had already illustrated that 'analysis should not focus exclusively on recent developments and Daesh', but rather look at the 'broader context' including the 'range of groups with which Central Asian radicals are involved.'